MaxHalford/yamp/README.md

 This will parse all the modules, classes, and docstrings and dump them in a format that MkDocs understands.
 Typically, you would run this before calling `mkdocs build`.

 Naturally, you can run `yamp -h` to see what options are available.

 ## Style guide

-As a general rule, the docstrings are expected the `numpydoc style guide`.
+As a general rule, the docstrings are expected to follow the [numpydoc style guide](https://numpydoc.readthedocs.io/en/latest/format.html).
 There are just a few extra rules to take into account.

 For examples, you may look at [River's source code](https://github.com/online-ml/river/tree/master/river) and check the docstrings therein.